hyphanet/website/content/pages/download.md

     wget 'https://github.com/freenet/fred/releases/download/build01485/new_installer_offline_1485.jar' -O new_installer_offline.jar;
     java -jar new_installer_offline.jar;

+To install on a headless system, or if you get fontconfig problems, use the `-console` option:

+    java -jar new_installer_offline.jar -console;

 Alternatively, downloading [the installer][url_nix_installer] ([gpg signature][url_nix_installer_sig]; [keyring][url_keyring])
 and then clicking on the file may work on some systems, but if there are